Consultations and current projects

 Information about current consultations and engagement projects can be found below.

-Current consultations and engagement projects
+Current consultations and projects

 Your local NHS clinical commissioning group (CCG) is responsible for planning and paying for your GP services.
 The services at North Street Surgery are currently provided by doctors and health staff employed by Westcliffe Care UK (who you might know as Affinity Care), under a short-term contract.